girishk14/neural_network/README.md

 python driver.py data/Car/control.json "4"

-Running Decision Tree comparision
+Running Decision Tree for comparision
 ---------------------------------
 Add the switch --dtree to the command.
-This run the decision tree also on the same folds and reports the accruacies.
+This run the decision tree also on the same folds and reports the accuracies.
 If this switch is not enabled, the decision tree accuracies default to 0.

 For example,
 python driver.py data/Iris/control.json "4" --dtree